nsilva/dockerized-todo/README.md

 - Relationships: Give that tasks and subtasks have the same properties, the `Todo` model was set to have a relationship with itself, so that if the `parent_id` is null, it is a parent task, otherwise it is a subtask.
 - Enums: To handle the different possible statuses for a task, the newly introduced PHP `enum` structure has been used to have more flexibility if a new status is introduced.

-Additionally, basic testing coverage was created to test the API request responses.
+Additionally, basic test coverage was created to test the API request responses.

 ## Frontend (Vue)
 The frontend application handles the user login, account creation and to-dos creation/update.
 The implementation uses some basics concepts of the framework: